polkadot-developers/substrate-developer-hub.github.io/docs/development/module/tests.md

 It will be useful to simulate block production to verify that expected behavior holds during block time dependent changes.

 A simple way of doing this increments the System module's block number between `on_initialize` and `on_finalize` calls from all modules with `System::block_number()` as the sole input.
+While it is important for runtime code to [cache calls](https://substrate.dev/recipes/storage/cache.html) to storage or the system module, the test environment scaffolding should prioritize readability to facilitate future maintenance.

 ```rust, ignore
 fn run_to_block(n: u64) {